 Passive smart textiles

 This is the first generation of textiles that are represented by affixing devices directly to the apparel.
 These smart fabrics are only able to recognize the data concerning the stimuli derived from the environment.
-The only thing that’s put in the textiles is sensors.
-Some examples of smart textiles in this category include optical sensors, UV protective clothing, and plasma-treated fabrics, among others.
+Therefore, the only thing that’s put in the textiles is sensors.
+Some examples of smart textiles in this category include optical sensors, UV protective clothing, and plasma-treated fabrics.

 Active smart textiles